akorede12/Zell/README.md

 The seller is asked to provide the weblink for the sale, that is to be restricted.

-A new link is generated and given to the seller.
-The newly generate link should be used in place of the original link for the product sale.
+A new link is generated and given to the seller; The newly generate link should be used in place of the original link for the product sale.

 Users with the required NFTs have the ability to access the gated link of the sale.